 It looks simple but in reality, there is naturally more to finding an appropriate professional challenge than simply matching types.

-The list of suggested occupations for me includes some interesting hints.
-Potential professional challenges fitting my profile may be found here.
+The list of suggested occupations for Eric includes some interesting hints.
+Potential professional challenges fitting his profile may be found here.

 These suggested choices are based upon the information in the Occupational Information Network (O*NET).
 The O*NET is a free online database that contains hundreds of occupational definitions to help students, job seekers, businesses and workforce development professionals to understand today’s world of work.